STARTeurope/rssreader/README.md

 ### index.html
 change the layout, add css classes, ...
-    * item.title #the title
+    item.title #the title
-    * item.link #the link to blog entry
+    item.link #the link to blog entry
-    * item.pubDate #publish date of entry
+    item.pubDate #publish date of entry
-    * item.description #the excerpt / short description
+    item.description #the excerpt / short description
-    * item.content #the whole content
+    item.content #the whole content
-    * item.img #url of first image in content
+    item.img #url of first image in content

 ### style.css
 add your css to style your index.html

+Check out this App live at: https://www.facebook.com/startupweek/app_375173389168373

 Credits:
 --------